Hostdon/pleroma/docs/configuration/i2p.md

 fedproxy 127.0.0.1:2000 127.0.0.1:4447
 ```
 If you want to also use it for Tor, add `127.0.0.1:9050` to that command.
-You'll also need to modify your Pleroma config.
+You'll also need to modify your Akkoma config.

-Assuming you're running in prod, cd to your Pleroma folder and append the following to `config/prod.secret.exs`:
+Assuming you're running in prod, cd to your Akkoma folder and append the following to `config/prod.secret.exs`:
 ```
 config :pleroma, :http, proxy_url: {:socks5, :localhost, 2000}
 ```
 And then run the following:
 ```
-su pleroma
+su akkoma
 MIX_ENV=prod mix deps.get
 MIX_ENV=prod mix ecto.migrate
 exit